yahoo/elide-doc/pages/guide/10-jsonapi.md

 #### Filter Syntax

-Filter query parameters look like `filter[TYPE]` where 'TYPE' is the name of the data model/entity.
+Filter query parameters either look like:
+1. `filter[TYPE]` where 'TYPE' is the name of the data model/entity.
+These are type specific filters and only apply to filtering collections of the given type.
+1. `filter` with no type specified.
+This is a global filter and can be used to filter across relationships (by performing joins in the persistence layer).

-Any number of filter parameters can be specified provided the 'TYPE' is different for each parameter.
+Any number of typed filter parameters can be specified provided the 'TYPE' is different for each parameter.
+There can only be a single global filter for the entire query.

 The value of any query parameter is a RSQL expression composed of predicates.
 Each predicate contains an attribute of the data model, an operator, and zero or more comparison values.

+Typed filters can be used for any collection returned by Elide.
+Global filters can only be used to filter root level collections.

-#### Filter Examples
+#### Typed Filter Examples

 Return all the books written by author '1' with the genre exactly equal to 'Science Fiction':